+Generate Colocalization
-Generate: Field statistics measurement

-Store in a new measurement item

-C Add to this existing measurement item
+Generate: Field statistics measurement Store in a new measurement item Add to this existing measurement item

 Scatter plot

 Colocalization channel

 Merged channel

 PDM channels

+Cancel OK

-Field statistics are measurements recording the co-localisation statistics of the voxels included in your analysis.
+Field statistics are stored within a measurements item in your current library.
+The field statistics measurements item contains a record of the co-localisation statistics of the voxels included in your analysis.
 Each time point in your image sequence will have a row devoted to it in the field statistics measurement item.